The Unbreakable Boy: Release

 The Unbreakable Boy was initially scheduled to be released in the United States on March 18, 2022, but was pulled from Lionsgate's release schedule eight days before its release with no explanation or new release date.
 On January 24, 2024, after being undated for over two years, the film was given the release date of February 21, 2025.

 On the day of its release, Downes revealed that the reason for the film's sudden withdrawal from release in 2022 was that the filmmakers wanted to save it "just for the right time", citing the political division within the United States at the time as a primary factor.

 Reception

 Box office

 In the United States and Canada, The Unbreakable Boy was released alongside The Monkey and was projected to gross $2–3 million from 1,687 theaters in its opening weekend.
 The film made $850,000 on its first day.
 It debuted to $2.4 million, finishing eighth at the box office.
 In its second weekend, the film made $1.3 million.
 It dropped out of the box office top ten in its third weekend.

 Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 35 out of 100, based on six critics, indicating "generally unfavorable" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "A" on an A+ to F scale, while those surveyed by PostTrak gave it a 90% overall positive score, with 81% saying they would "definitely recommend" it.